inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_layer_merge_tool.rst

 * **disclaimer**.
 It corresponds to **Disclaimer text** field on InaSAFE Option tools.
-  If you do not fill this field, then the default one will be used: "InaSAFE has been jointly developed by BPNB, Australian Govenment and the World Bank - GFDRR"
+  If you do not fill this field, then the default one will be used: "InaSAFE has been jointly developed by Indonesian Government-BPNB, Australian Govenment-AIFDR and the World Bank-GFDRR.
+These agencies and the individual software developers of InaSAFE take no responsibility for the correctness of outputs from InaSAFE or decisions derived as a consequence."

 2. Elements containing tokens.
 The id of these element is not significant, only the token it contains.
 At render time, any of these tokens will be replaced.
 If you want to have a